NextWork123/Changelogs/gauguin.md

 - Enabled adaptive charging.
 - Limited Netflix to 60Hz.

+## 1.3 Gauguin
+- Forced triple frame buffer
+- Fixed mic issues
+- Fixed Ok Gooogle
+- Nuked NFC for indian variant
+- Relaxed refresh rate switching
+- Removed Renderscript & and move renderengine to threaded skia
+- Fixed notification LED light

 Notes:

 - I heard that some users facing the UI going black after notification popping, well its from Google's side.
-So please dont ask fix about that.
+So please dont ask fix about that.(Fixed in v1.3)
 - CLEAN FLASH should be done even if you are from previous version.
 - Its OSS build so MUST CLEAN FLASH if from MIUI based vendor.
 - Flash latest stock Android 11 firmwares, then flash the ROM.